BunmiOlakanmi/Data_Engineering_Analysis/README.md

 ### Data Analysis

+I did the following analysis on the data, using PostgreSQL.
+The queries are stored in the Queries.sql file.
 * List the following details of each employee: employee number, last name, first name, sex, and salary.